Lombard Press Schema 1.0.0 - Critical Transcription Guidelines

 Rules

-1. See the above rules for correction-substitution.
+- See the above rules for

-• This is required rendering more complicated transpositions a word is moved more than one position.
+@nindicates the relative order of the segments after the transposition has taken place. - This is required rendering more complicated transpositions a word is moved more than one position.

 Examples